3 The manufacturer's submission

 • treatment setting and administration of denosumab.

-3.36 The ERG noted that the manufacturer's ICERs varied substantially within subgroups of the cohorts, and that the appropriate comparator also varied by subgroup according to existing NICE guidance.
-Furthermore, neither raloxifene or strontium ranelate compared favourably with no treatment (ICERs of £74,239 and £102,592 per QALY gained respectively for 70-year-old women with a T-score of −2.5 SD and no prior fragility fracture, and £24,524 and £37,123 per QALY gained respectively for those with a prior fragility fracture), which is consistent with the modelling in NICE technology appraisal guidance 160 and 161.
+The ERG noted that the manufacturer's ICERs varied substantially within subgroups of the cohorts, and that the appropriate comparator also varied by subgroup according to existing NICE guidance.
+Furthermore, neither raloxifene or strontium ranelate compared favourably with no treatment (ICERs of £74,239 and £102,592 per QALY gained respectively for 70-year-old women with a T-score of -2.5 SD and no prior fragility fracture, and £24,524 and £37,123 per QALY gained respectively for those with a prior fragility fracture), which is consistent with the modelling in NICE's technology appraisal guidance on raloxifene and raloxifene and teriparatide.
 The ERG expressed the view that demonstrating cost effectiveness against these comparators did not allow the conclusion that denosumab is cost effective.
-The ERG also believed that, for the comparison between denosumab and zoledronate, there was uncertainty about the costs of administering these two drugs and their relative efficacy for the prevention of wrist fracture.
+The ERG also believed that, for the comparison between denosumab and zoledronate, there was uncertainty about the costs of administering these 2 drugs and their relative efficacy for the prevention of wrist fracture.